skrattaren/apf.rst/apf.rst

   all the way through to the last page before stopping, look.'"

-  Apparently there are "well-documented" cases of this sort of miraculous escape, but it has become a much-parodied staple of "`Boys' Own_-style fiction.
-One well-known occurrence comes at the very end of the "`Blackadder III`_" television series.
-Another can be found in the 1975 movie "`The Man Who Would Be King`_", starring Sean Connery and Michael Caine.
+  Apparently there are "well-documented" cases of this sort of miraculous escape, but it has become a much-parodied staple of **Boys' Own**-style fiction.
+One well-known occurrence comes at the very end of the **Blackadder III** television series.
+Another can be found in the 1975 movie **The Man Who Would Be King**, starring Sean Connery and Michael Caine.

 + [p.
 126] "'[...] the moon rising over the Mountains of the Sun'"